On Aug. 4, sisters Heather Wilkinson and Gail Patterson died in the hospital. Patterson’s 70-year-old husband Don died on Aug. 5, officials said.

 The fifth person taken to the hospital was discharged a short time later, according to Gippsland Southern Health Service.

-Homicide Squad Detective Inspector Dean Thomas said the meal was prepared and served at the home of the 48-year-old daughter-in-law of one of the couples who consumed the meal, ABC reported.
+Homicide Squad Detective Inspector Dean Thomas said the meal was prepared and served at the home of the 49-year-old daughter-in-law, Erin Patterson, ABC reported.

 “That woman and her husband are separated, however, we’ve been advised that their relationship is amicable," Thomas noted.